Quiq/webauthn_proxy/README.md

 _**Important Note**_: One of the most critical properties in the config is `enableFullRegistration`.
 By setting this value to `true`, a user will be able to authenticate immediately after they have registered without any intervention from a system administrator, until the proxy is restarted.
 This is useful for testing, but we highly recommend you set this property to `false` in production.

-_**Other Important Note**_: The `rpID` and `rpOrigin` configuration options are critical to how Webauthn works. `rpID` should be set to the domain that your services operate under, for example if you want to secure your CI system and code repositories at _https://ci.example.com_ and _https://code.example.com_, you should set `rpID` to simply `example.com`.
+_**Other Important Note**_: The `rpID` and `rpOrigins` configuration options are critical to how Webauthn works. `rpID` should be set to the domain that your services operate under, for example if you want to secure your CI system and code repositories at _https://ci.example.com_ and _https://code.example.com_, you should set `rpID` to simply `example.com`.
 This will allow both sites to share the same set of credentials.
-However, currently the [webauthn library](https://github.com/duo-labs/webauthn) that we use only allows for one origin per deployment, so you would need to stand up two instances of the proxy, one with `rpOrigin` set to _https://ci.example.com_ and one with _https://code.example.com_.
+If `rpOrigins` is left empty, the proxy will dynamically allow requests to any origin, otherwise it will only allow those specific origins.

 Once the proxy is started you can register a user by going to _http://localhost:8080/register.html_ (assuming you used 8080 as the server port).
 Enter a username and then click _Register_.
 You will be prompted to authenticate, which is a browser dependent operation (see below).
 After following the prompts, you will be given a username and credential combination to add to your credentials file.
 You should add this entry and then restart the proxy, there is no way to hot-reload it at the moment.